elastic/integrations/packages/azure_logs/docs/README.md

 [Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about) is a data streaming platform and event ingestion service.
 It can receive and temporary store millions of events.

-Elastic Agent with the Custom Azure Logs Input integration will consume logs from the Event Hubs service.
+Elastic Agent with the Custom Azure Logs integration will consume logs from the Event Hubs service.

 ```text
   ┌────────────────┐      ┌───────────┐